Skip to main content

 Spinal Stenosis and Herniated Disc

 Spinal stenosis, a condition where spaces in the spine get narrower, and herniated discs, where the disc cushion slips out of place, are common spine issues that can really hurt and make daily activities tough.
-Minimally invasive techniques let doctors ease pressure on the spinal column and nerve roots without making big cuts or causing a lot of damage to tissues.
+Minimally invasive techniques let doctors ease pressure on the spinal column and nerve roots without making big cuts or causing a lot of damage to tissues, while also avoiding damage to the spinal nerve during procedures involving herniated discs.

 These smaller, smarter surgeries can target just the right spots to help relieve pain and fix the problem with minimal fuss.
 This means less hurt during and after the surgery, helping you get back on your feet and move freely again without the long downtime that comes with traditional surgeries.